ZiHao256/ZiHao256/README.md

 Here are some ideas to get you started:
 -->

-## I'm Alex Ma
+### I'm Alex Ma

 - 🔭 I’m currently studying on Xidian University

-- 🌱 I’m currently learning DDB(distributed database) with Warmchay
+- 🌱 I’m currently learning DDB(distributed database) with Warmchay, I want to be excellent like chay!!

 - ⚡ Fun fact: i love stitch